-The RA Education Department partners with Westminster Drug Project.
+The RA Learning Department partners with Westminster Drug Project.
 The service users participate in regular gallery tours and workshops with the Royal Academy.
 They are also involved in our Access Volunteer Programme.

 Gallery Tour of 'The Real Van Gogh' exhibition, led by Kate Horbury for Westminster Drug Project